This article was authored in August and updated in October 2019.

 Under Sapin II, CJIPs are available to companies under investigation for specific offences of corruption, influence peddling, and laundering the proceeds of tax fraud or related offences.
-The Guidelines direct the Public Prosecutor to evaluate on a case-by-case basis whether a company should be offered a CJIP “where it appears in the public interest not to pursue a criminal prosecution” and public proceedings have not begun.
+The Guidelines direct the Public Prosecutor to evaluate on a case-by-case basis whether a company should be offered a CJIP “where it appears in line with the public interest not to initiate a criminal prosecution” and as long as a prosecution has not been initiated.

 FACTORS TO BE CONSIDERED

 The Guidelines outline the factors the PNF will consider before exercising its discretion to enter into a CJIP.